nwjs/node/doc/api/test.md

   where each passing test is represented by a `.`, and each failing test is represented by a `X`.

+When `stdout` is a [TTY][], the `spec` reporter is used by default.
+Otherwise, the `tap` reporter is used by default.

 ### Custom reporters

-[`--test-reporter`][] can be used to specify a path to custom reporter. a custom reporter is a module that exports a value accepted by [stream.compose][].
+[`--test-reporter`][] can be used to specify a path to custom reporter.
+A custom reporter is a module that exports a value accepted by [stream.compose][].
 Reporters should transform events emitted by a {TestsStream}